Why Can't We Be Friends? (song)

 "Why Can't We Be Friends?" is a song by American funk band War, from their 1975 studio album of the same name.
-The song has a simple structure, with the phrase "Why can't we be friends?" being sung four times after each two-line verse amounting to forty-four times in under four minutes.
-The song reached #6 on the Billboard Hot 100 in the summer of 1975, and uniquely features each band member singing their own verse.
+It has a simple structure, with the phrase "Why can't we be friends?" being sung four times after each two-line verse amounting to forty-four times in under four minutes.
+The song reached No. 6 on the Billboard Hot 100 in the summer of 1975, and uniquely features each band member singing their own verse.
 It was played in outer space when NASA beamed it to the linking of Soviet cosmonauts and U.S. astronauts for the Apollo–Soyuz Test Project.
-Billboard ranked it as the No. 23 song of that year.
+Billboard ranked it as the No. 24 song of that year.